megagonlabs/ditto/README.md

 # Ditto: Deep Entity Matching with Pre-Trained Language Models

+*Update: a new light-weight version based on new versions of Transformers*

 Ditto is an entity matching (EM) solution based on pre-trained language models such as BERT.
 Given a pair of data entries, EM checks if the two entries refer to the same real-world entities (products, businesses, publications, persons, etc.).
 Ditto leverages the powerful language understanding capability of pre-trained language models (LMs) via fine-tuning.
 Ditto serializes each data entry into a text sequence and casts EM as a sequence-pair classification problem solvable by LM fine-tuning.
 We also employ a set of novel optimizations including summarization, injecting domain-specific knowledge, and data augmentation to further boost the performance of the matching models.

 For more technical details, see the [Deep Entity Matching with Pre-Trained Language Models](https://arxiv.org/abs/2004.00584) paper.